Variable smoothing algorithm for inner-loop-free DC composite optimizations: Introduction

 where $\norm{\cdot}_0$ counts the number of non-zero entries of a given vector.
 More precisely, if the trimmed $\ell_1$ norm is used as $f-g$, a global (resp. local) minimizer of \cref{problem} also serves as a global (resp. local) minimizer of the cardinality-constrained problem \cref{cardinarity constrained problem} under certain conditions \cite{yagishita2024exactpenalizationdstationarypoints}.
-Such an exact penalty formulation via \cref{problem} seems to be more tractable than the cardinality-constrained problem \cref{cardinarity constrained problem} in a view of designing algorithms.
+Such an exact penalty formulation via \cref{problem} seems to be more tractable than the cardinality-constrained problem \cref{cardinarity constrained problem} from a viewpoint of designing algorithms.

 A commonly used existing approach to minimization of DC functions is DC algorithm (DCA) (see, e.g, \cite{le2024open}).
 At each iteration of DCA, a subtrahend convex function in a DC function is replaced with an affine minorization by utilizing its subgradient, and then minimizes the resulting surrogate function as a subproblem.
 For \cref{problem}, \textit{DC composite algorithm} (DCCA) \cite{le2024minimizing}, which is an extension of DCA, can be employed.
 If an exact solution to the subproblem in DCCA is available, then DCCA has a convergence guarantee in terms of \textit{DC critical point} (see \cref{df:critical point}).
 In practice, however, DCCA requires infinite iterations of an inner loop so as to find the exact solution of the subproblem\noteF.
 The convergence analysis of DCCA does not cover realistic cases where only inexact solutions of the subproblem are available.